Subpart 201-1: General Provisions

 (a) Except as otherwise provided by this Part, construction or operation of a new, modified or existing air contamination source without a registration or permit issued pursuant to this Part is prohibited.

-(b) If an existing emission source was subject to the permitting requirements of Part 201 of this Title at the time of construction or modification, and the owner or operator failed to apply for a permit for such emission source, then the following provisions apply:
+(b) If an existing emission source was subject to the permitting requirements of this Part at the time of construction or modification, and the owner or operator failed to apply for a permit for such emission source, then the following provisions apply:

 (i) The owner or operator must apply for a permit for such emission source or register the facility in accordance with the provisions of this Part.